topfreegames/podium/docs/API.md

         "publicID": [string]  // member public id
         "score":    [int],    // member updated score
-        "rank":     [int],    // member current rank in leaderboard }
+        "rank":     [int],    // member current rank in leaderboard "expireAt": [int]     // unix timestamp of when the member's score will be erased (only if scoreTTL is true) }
       ```